-St. Andrew's CE (VA) Infant and Junior Schoolswill share with parents or those persons with parental responsibility, any concerns we may have about their child unless to do so may place a child at increased risk of harm.
+The school will share with parents or those persons with parental responsibility, any concerns we may have about their child unless to do so may place a child at increased risk of harm.

-The schools' DSLs may consult with Calderdale Children's Social Care, Multi-Agency Screening Team (MAST) where safeguarding concerns arise that require the advice or guidance from other safeguarding professionals.
+The school DSL may consult with Calderdale Children's Social Care, Multi-Agency Screening Team (MAST) where safeguarding concerns arise that require the advice or guidance from other safeguarding professionals.